ericvpineda/taskpro/README.md

 - task does not add author key to db
     - issue: user instance does not show up on mongodb atlas
     - solution: nextauth route.js -- make sure to wrap callbacks in callbacks object
+- SyntaxError: Unexpected token '<', "<!DOCTYPE "... is not valid JSON
+    - solution: passed in incorrect url to fetch function

 Questions
 - should i allow task schema date entry to have min/max date